vsharsha-dev/FileManager/README.md

   - Text files: View content directly in the browser
   - Images: View in the browser

+- Note: As User Authentication is not under requirements, the files are currently stored and read from local docker instance

 ## Stopping the Application

 To stop the application: